Eyevinn/channel-engine-docs/docs/usage-guide.md

 - `subtitleSliceEndpoint`: Endpoint to service which can slice a larger webvtt file into several subset webvtt files.
 Default is "/vtt/sliceUrl" (Channel Engine has a default Slicer).
 - `useVTTSubtitles`: Enable playing VODs with subtitles.
 Default is false.
 - `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
 Default is false.
+- `partialStoreHLSVod`: Enable partial storing strategy, to reduce size of HLSVod in shared storage.
+However, this will mean that follower nodes will have to do some computing after reading the HLSVod from shared store.
+Default is false.
 - `alwaysMapBandwidthByNearest`: When loading the next VOD in playlist, force mapping bandwidths between previous and next by nearest bandwidth value.
+Default is false.
 - `diffCompensationRate`: The rate for how much time is added on each sequence to slow down the playhead until it is back on schedule.
 Default is 0.5 (delay with half a segment duration).
 - `staticDirectory`: Name of static directory for restify server on "/" path.
 Default is "index.html".
 - `averageSegmentDuration`: Estimated average segment duration.
 Default is 3000 ms. (soon deprecated)